Convex Geometry of Building Sets: Acknowledgements

 \section{Acknowledgements}

 We thank Nate Bottman, Federico Castillo, Graham Denham, Alexei Oblomkov, Arnau Padrol, Vincent Pilaud, Dasha Poliakova, and Raman Sanyal for helpful discussions about building sets, and we thank Bryan Gillespie for carefully explaining his work during the 2017 MSRI Semester on ``Geometric and Topological Combinatorics''.
 Some of our discussions took place at the Simons Center for Geometry and Physics Workshop on ``Combinatorics and Geometry of Convex Polyhedra" in March 2023.
 S.B. thanks the MSRI (now SLMath) and the Simons Center for their hospitality and excellent working conditions.
-We thank Christin Bibby, Graham Denham, Matt Larson, Arnau Pardol, Vincent Pilaud, Vic Reiner, and Raman Sanyal for their helpful feedback on an earlier version of this article.
+We thank Christin Bibby, Graham Denham, Matt Larson, Arnau Padrol, Vincent Pilaud, Vic Reiner, and Raman Sanyal for their helpful feedback on an earlier version of this article.
+We also thank an anonymous referee for feedback that helped improve this article.